Does Pet Insurance Cover Cataract Surgery?

 Your pet’s underlying health conditions

-According to the Cornell University College of Veterinary Medicine, diabetic dogs develop cataracts in 75% to 80% of cases within a year of their diabetes diagnosis.
-If your pet has diabetes or other conditions linked to cataract formation, comprehensive coverage becomes essential.
-Eye injuries and infections can also lead to secondary cataract development.
+The Cornell University College of Veterinary Medicine reports that 75% to 80% of diabetic dogs develop cataracts within a year of their diagnosis.
+If your pet has diabetes or another condition linked to cataract formation, comprehensive coverage is especially important.
+Eye injuries and infections also lead to secondary cataracts.

 5. 5